Tips for Grooming Your Dog at Home: A Beginner's Guide

 Check your dog’s nails every few weeks and trim as needed.

-Step 4: Cleaning Ears
+Step 4: Cleaning Your Dog’s Ears

 Healthy ears are free from debris and odor.
 To clean them: